-Deadheading your flowers is essential to keeping many of them blooming.
+Why deadhead flowers?
+Deadheading flowers is essential to keeping many of them blooming.
 One of the best ways to keep a colorful garden all Summer long is to deadhead your flowers frequently.

-By deadheading or removing the spent flowers before they go to seed you can keep many summer flowers blooming well into Fall.
-I show you how easy it is to deadhead flowers in your garden!
+By deadheading or removing the spent flowers before they go to seed, you can keep many summer flowers blooming well into Fall.
+Learn how easy it is to deadhead flowers in your garden!

 No time to read now?
 PIN for later!